top of page

 According to Elif, she immediately recognized how they could capitalize on the lessons learned putting together these innovative shows and how they break new ground in the future.
 “Because this has become a series,” she said, “I’m starting to see how they all connect stylistically.
 The first installment was experimental, the second one saw us tightening the format of it, and with this new show, we have a stronger idea of how to turn this into a, hopefully, a classic so that we can do many more of these.
 We now understand the style and we’re far more comfortable with it, we know what works, so let’s see what else we can do.”

-If you’d like to experience history’s weirdest mysteries like never before, don’t miss “Mysterian’s Mysterious Mysteries: The Fox Sisters,” along with revivals of “Jack the Ripper” and “Roswell”!
-And if you want even more Mysterian, check out a double feature - click here to see all ticketing options.
+If you’d like to experience history’s weirdest mysteries like never before, don’t miss “Mysterian’s Mysterious Mysteries: The Fox Sisters,” along with the revival of “Roswell”!
+GET YOUR TICKETS HERE!

 bottom of page